 Not even a decade ago, playing video games was considered a pure waste of time by many.
-Despite the quality of entertainment and the fact that, for the first time in history, millions of people could join and share fun interactively, the elders simply felt nothing but hostility toward this trend of the digital age.
+Despite the quality of entertainment and the fact that, for the first time in history, millions of people could join and share fun interactively, the elders simply felt nothing but hostility toward this trend of the digital age and continued to rely on time-tested offers such as the Grand National betting offers.
 The gaming industry grew, nevertheless, and continues to do so – at an astounding rate.

 The Emergence of Digital Athletes